github/semantic/README.md

 ## Technology and architecture

-Architecturally, `semantic`:
+Architecturally, `lexicon`:
 1. Reads blobs.
 2. Generates parse trees for those blobs with [tree-sitter][tree-sitter] (an incremental parsing system for programmings tools).
 3. Assigns those trees into a generalized representation of syntax.
 4. Performs analysis, computes diffs, or just returns parse trees.
 5. Renders output in one of many supported formats.

-Semantic leverages a number of interesting algorithms and techniques:
+Lexicon leverages a number of interesting algorithms and techniques:

 - Myers' algorithm (SES) as described in the paper [*An O(ND) Difference Algorithm and Its Variations*][SES]
 - RWS as described in the paper [*RWS-Diff: Flexible and Efficient Change Detection in Hierarchical Data*][RWS].